meg-imperato/RSA-Cryptosystem/README.md

-README
+# RSA Encryption Implementation

-Implementation of the RSA Cryptosystem, invented by Whitfield Diffie and Martin Hellman.
+Implementation of the RSA Cryptosystem (Rivest, Shamir, and Adleman 1978).